Krassas/portfolio/README.md

-# portfolio
+# Portfolio
-A portfolio template made using HTML, CSS and bootstrap.
+A portfolio template made using HTML, CSS, bootstrap and PHP.

 # Origin & Goals
 I wanted to make an online portfolio to showcase my projects and contribute to my online presence.Due to the lack of other meaningful projects, I decided to post it here as a template.